giovannibenussi/authorize/README.md

 if response.can?
   post.create!
 else
-  raise 'You are not authorized to create a post because #{response.reason}' end
+  raise "You are not authorized to create a post because #{response.reason}" end
 ```